Overig

 Cooking and baking

 Canola oil is a popular choice for both cooking and baking.
-With a neutral flavor and high smoke point, it is versatile in the kitchen.
+With a neutral flavor and a high smoke point, it's versatile in the kitchen.
 It can be used for sautéing, grilling, and even in salad dressings.
-The mildness of the oil ensures that it does not overpower the flavors of other ingredients, making it a go-to choice for many chefs.
+The oil's mildness ensures it doesn't overpower the flavors of other ingredients, making it a go-to choice for many chefs.

 Health considerations

-From a health perspective, canola oil offers benefits due to its low saturated fat content and a good balance of omega-3 and omega-6 fatty acids.
+From a health perspective, rapeseed oil offers benefits thanks to its low saturated fat content and a good balance of omega-3 and omega-6 fatty acids.
 It can contribute to a healthy heart and is often included in a balanced diet.
-As with all oils, conscious use is important, but canola oil is a sensible choice for everyday cooking.
+As with all oils, conscious use is important, but rapeseed oil is a sensible choice for everyday dishes.

 Special cooking oils

-Special cooking oils give your dishes something extra.
-Whether it is coconut oil or sesame oil, they quickly and easily add a special flavour.
+Specialty cooking oils give your dishes a special touch.
+Whether it's coconut oil or sesame oil, they quickly and easily add a unique flavor.
 Ideal for those who want to try something different.

 Sesame oil